-- (2) Encouraging LBEs to attend prebid meetings that are held to inform potential bidders of contracting opportunities. - (3) Advertising in general circulation media, trade association publications and local business media, and posting the contacting opportunity on the Department's website or other centralized City website. - (4) Notifying LBEs that are certified to perform the work contemplated in a contract and soliciting their interest in the contract. - (5) Providing LBEs with adequate information about the plans, specifications and requirements of the contract. - (6) When allowed by local laws governing City contracting, negotiating with LBEs in good faith. - (7) Using the services of community and contractors' groups to assist in the recruitment of LBEs. - (8) For professional services, general services, architectural/engineering and commodities contracts, the estimated cost of which exceeds \$10,000 but is less than the minimum competitive amount or for public works/construction contracts, the estimated cost of which exceeds \$10,000 but is less than the threshold amount, contract awarding authorities are not required to undertake the good faith efforts steps set forth in Sections 14B.7(A)(3) when it is impracticable to do so.
+24 (2) Encouraging LBEs to attend prebid meetings that are held to inform potential 25 bidders of contracting opportunities.

+(3) Advertising in general circulation media, trade association publications and local business media, and posting the contracting opportunity on the Department's website or other centralized City website.

+4 (4) Notifying LBEs that are certified to perform the work contemplated in a contract 5 and soliciting their interest in the contract.

+6 (5) Providing LBEs with adequate information about the plans, specifications and7 requirements of the contract.

+8 (6) When allowed by local laws governing City contracting, negotiating with LBEs in9 good faith.

+10 (7) Using the services of community and contractors' groups to assist in the11 recruitment of LBEs.

+(8) For professional services, general services, architectural/engineering and commodities contracts, the estimated cost of which exceeds \$10,000 but is less than the minimum competitive amount or for public works/construction contracts, the estimated cost of which exceeds \$10,000 but is less than the threshold amount, contract awarding authorities are not required to undertake the good faith efforts steps set forth in Sections 14B.7(A)(3) when it is impracticable to do so.

-- (B) Best Efforts on Contracts Not Otherwise Subject to this Ordinance.
+(B) Best Efforts on Contracts Not Otherwise Subject to this Ordinance.
 In the award of leases, franchises, concessions, and other contracts not subject to the discount provisions of this Ordinance, contract awarding authorities shall utilize the good faith efforts steps unless impracticable to do so.
-At a minimum, contract awarding authorities should notify LBEs that are certified to perform the work contemplated in a contract and solicit their interest in the contract. - (C) Non-Discrimination in Prime Contracting.
+At a minimum, contract awarding authorities should notify LBEs that are certified to perform the work contemplated in a contract and solicit their interest in the contract.

+(C) Non-Discrimination in Prime Contracting.
 Contract awarding authorities shall ensure that all aspects of the contracting process are free from discrimination against any person on any basis prohibited by law, and ensure broad contracting opportunities for all categories of LBEs.
-Contract awarding authorities shall maintain such documentation of their selection process as required by the Director to monitor and ensure compliance with this provision. - (D) Contracts Subject to Prime Bidding Discounts.
-Unless otherwise provided in this Ordinance, contract awarding authorities shall apply discounts to all contracts the estimated cost of which exceeds \$10,000. - (E) Amount of Discount.
-Unless otherwise provided in this Ordinance, contract awarding authorities shall apply a 10% discount to any bid from a Small LBE or Micro LBE.
+Contract awarding authorities shall maintain such documentation of their selection process as required by the Director to monitor and ensure compliance with this provision.

+5 (D) Contracts Subject to Prime Bidding Discounts.
+Unless otherwise provided in this 6 Ordinance, contract awarding authorities shall apply discounts to all contracts the estimated 7 cost of which exceeds \$10,000.